 - Contact peer mentee 2 times over the summer, via email or phone, to answer questions.

-- Meet with peer mentee(s) at least once per semester for Fall, 2018 semester.
+- Meet with peer mentee(s) at least three times per semester for Fall, 2019 semester.

 - If possible, attend VTEEM monthly social events.